sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Keep chord distance in a chordstream at a 1/1 or higher interval.** Anything denser than that can hurt readability.
 - **Occasional hands can be used in streams, so long as they are separated by at least one measure (4 beats).**

+Additioanal guidelines for *10 key Hard* difficulties:

+- **Avoid chords with more than 6 notes.** If the mapper wishes to utilize such chords, they are encouraged to relax the surrounding patterns.
+- **Occasional quads can be used in streams, so long as they are separated by at least one measure (4 beats).**

 ### ![](/wiki/shared/diff/insane-m.png?20211215) Insane

 #### Guidelines